mbaumer/us_hep_funding/docs/_states/VA.md

 <a name="VA-08"></a>
 [Back to top](#top)
 ## VA-08 -- Rep. Donald Beyer (D)
+### Committees
+Donald Beyer is the #8 Democrat on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016